Shriniwas410/Highest-profit/README.md

-# Calculating Highest profit SQL
+# Calculating Highest profit
-This repository contains a solution to one of the challenges provided for the SADA assessment.
+This repository contains a script which calculates Profit(in millions)

-(Please find below the changes made form the last submission)
-# Highest-Profit
+# Description
-This solution is for the Highest-Profit challenge mentioned.

 The following is the description of the files in the repository:

 **1. Highest-profit.ipynb** - Jupiter notebook executable code with examples